1 - Mapper

 }

-The executed SQL will be:
+The executed SQL will be like:

-select distinct ... from customer customer0_
+select distinct customer0_.* from customer customer0_

 inner join orders orders1_ on customer0_.id=orders1_.order_id